 - Make your model comfortable and confident in your skills.

 - Spend sometime clicking photographs initially which may never be used.
+Get your model at ease.
 These so called wasted shots may go a long way in making the following photographs ‘keepers’.

 - As an extension of the above tip, take a series of shots.

 - Play around with props like sun-glasses, hats, exotic dresses or weird make-up.
 They can be quite interesting.
 However, limit the number these props.
 Don’t use them everywhere.

 - Don’t fake shallow depth of field.
 Don’t use mobile phones for portraits that use these algorithms.

 (Since I mentioned Daguerreotypes initially, I thought it best to end the article with another bit of history.
 This is the photograph of Dorothy Catherine Draper (earliest surviving photograph of a woman).
 It is also oldest and most well-defined and visible human portrait picture.
 Captured in sometime around 1839)